 At current funding levels, gaps in all areas are growing.
-College costs are outpacing students abilities to pay and the system of higher education is becoming more complex for students to access.
-Reducing the gaps will take a concerted investment in both targeted student support programs and financial aid programs.
+College costs are outpacing students' abilities to pay and the system of higher education is becoming more complex for students to access.
+Reducing the gaps will take a concerted investment in both targeted student support and financial aid programs.

-Key Strategies Feasibility of strategies under each funding scenario Accelerated Erosion Losing Ground Restoration Competitive 1.
-Support multiple entry points into college. narios D ✓ 2.
-Allow for flexible pathways to completion of degrees and certificates. unding Sce × ✓ 3.
-Make college affordable to all students who meet admission requirements.
-Tracked to Funding Scenarios × × ✓ 4.
-Provide support structures for students, including adults, to stay on track and complete their education. × × ✓
+Key Strategies Feasibility of Strategies under Each Funding Scenario 1 celerated osion Losing Ground Restoration Competitive Support multiple entry points into college. • • • • Allow for flexible pathways to completion of degrees and certificates. • • • • Make college affordable to all students who meet admission requirements. • • • • Provide support structures for students, including adults, to stay on track and complete their education. • • • • = No progress on the measure = Some progress = Ability to progress · • • •